 Let's zoom into support tickets: customer support messages are often subjective in their nature.
 By leveraging AI-powered tools, the system flags the tone of each of the tickets as either positive, negative, or neutral, allowing for better prioritization.

-Another example of data classification apps is AIaaS tools which use data classification to categorize support tickets or recognize images for content moderation.
-There are also chatbots, which can organize data and either respond or tag your query as “product”, “payment,” “refund,” etc., before taking you to a human agent.
+Another example of Data Classification apps is AIaaS tools which use Data Classification to categorize support tickets or recognize images for content moderation.
+There are also chatbots, which can organize data and either respond to or tag your query as “product”, “payment,” “refund,” etc., before taking you to a human agent.